fastrgv/AdaGate/README.md

 ## what is special about this project?

 The linux-build of this app is among very few modern OpenGL games with sound where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
 It has been tested on OpenSuse, ScientificLinux, Mint and CentOS.
-As mentioned earlier, the distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is older than june 2011, you might need to rebuild.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.